pointOfive/Home/Bio/README.md

 (all of which I learned on the job).
 While at A&M I interfaced with a very diverse set of research and application areas, but I consistently interacted with the agricultural community.
-And in addition to providing a very pleasant opportunity to experience a dimension of Texas that was new to me, this is what eventually led to my interest in moving to Austin to join the crop development program at UT.
+This was a very pleasant experience and positive experience, showing me a dimension of Texas that I had never experienced, but also leading to my my interest in moving to Austin to join the crop development program at UT.

 ## Postdoc

-The reason I ended up working in genetic technologies in the first place was because
+The reason I ended up working in genetic sequencing technologies in the first place was because I found genetic data extremely compelling.

-[Training Program in Biostatistics, Bioinformatics, Nutrition and Cancer](https://www.stat.tamu.edu/train/index.html)
+I have always been very "applied" in my orientation and preferred to work on "real world" problems -- for example, it was the power of small sample sizes in polling that first drew me to data analysis -- and what could be more exciting and promising than working on the data that programs life?
+So, without even a single college biology class behind my name I joined the [Training Program in Biostatistics, Bioinformatics, Nutrition and Cancer](https://www.stat.tamu.edu/train/index.html) at Texas A&M University.
+While there I was embeded in a cancer nutrition wet lab supporting biology postdoc and graduate students analyze their data while learning about their experimental procedures and the biology and genetics that they were researching.

 ## Duke